 The Chester County Historical Society Museum is located in the heart of the historic downtown area of Chester, South Carolina.
 The museum is housed in the former Chester County city jail, which was built in 1914.
 When a new jail was built in the 1960s, the building was used by the county, and then given to the Chester County Historical Society for use as a museum.

-The museum houses an extensive collection of military memorabilia and guns from every major U.S. war beginning with the American Revolution, right up to modern day.
+The museum houses an extensive collection of military memorabilia and guns from every major U.S. war beginning with the American Revolution, right up to modern-day.
 It has one of the finest Native American collections (specifically Catawba pottery) in the Southeastern United States.
-It also has a bench that Vice-President Aaron Burr slept on in 1807, but the most intriguing artifact they have is called The Chester Gun.
+It also has a bench that Vice-President Aaron Burr slept on in 1807, but the most intriguing artifact they have is their Chester Gun.

 In 1986, a crew working on an addition to the Calvary Baptist Church in Chester discovered four cannon barrels buried just beneath the surface.
 Upon further research, it was determined that they were four of only 77 cannons made by Tredegar Iron Works in Richmond, Virginia between November 1861 and February 1865.
-The cannons are Confederate made 10 pound Parrot rifles.
-During the American Civil War, Chesterville (modern day Chester, South Carolina) was the Southern most point in the Confederacy that could be reached by train, therefore it served as an arsenal for the Confederacy.
+The cannons are Confederate-made 10-pound Parrot rifles.
+During the American Civil War, Chesterville (modern-day Chester, South Carolina) was the southernmost point in the Confederacy that could be reached by train, therefore it served as an arsenal.
 In 1864, when William Tecumseh Sherman made his infamous march through the South, Parrot rifles, like the ones that were found, were spiked and buried in the ground, so that the Union could not use them nor find them.

 Know Before You Go

-It's located in the historic downtown of Chester, SC and is easy to find.
+It's located in the historic downtown of Chester, South Carolina, and is easy to find.

 Hours of Operation: Tuesday - Friday, 10 a.m. - 3 p.m.